 Coding out debts

-Since April 2014 outstanding Class 2 NI Contributions can also be collected using this method.
+From April 2014 outstanding Class 2 NIC contributions can also be collected using PAYE tax codes.
 Class 2 National Insurance Contributions (NICs) are paid by all self-employed taxpayers unless they qualify for the small earnings exemption or other exemptions which remove the necessity to pay NICs.
-Taxpayers that have received an Annual Coding Notice (P2) and do not want their Class 2 NICs outstanding debt to be included in their tax code need to pay the amount due as soon as possible.
-Taxpayers with underpayments in the tax year 2012-13 are paying back the amount owed to HMRC (up to £2,999) during the current tax year, which started on 6 April 2014.